ssharoff/ETM/README.md

 # ETM

 My modifications to the code for Embedding Topic Modeling.
-My main contributions concern adding a code to convert a one-line corpus into a BoW representation and to apply an existing topic model to this dataset.
+My main contributions concern adding a Python script to convert a one-line corpus into a BoW representation and to apply an existing topic model to this dataset.

-First use your own corpus in the one-line per document format to create a topic model:
+First use your own corpus in the one-line per document format to encode it to a BoW matrix:
 ```
 python3 data_new.py -c CORPUS.ol -o DATADIR
 ```